golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 `execute` function is actually where all the Golem magic happens.
-Every `Task` passed into the `execute` function is distributed over GU cluster (when `gwasm-runner` is used with the GU as the backend), or over Brass network (when `gwasm-runner` is used with the Brass as the backend).
+Every `Task` passed into the `execute` function is distributed over GU cluster (when `gwasm-runner` is used with the GU as the backend), or over the Golem network (when `gwasm-runner` is used with the Brass as the backend).
 More on that later.

 All that's left now is to fill in `execute` with the summing logic, so let's do just that!